-Ryan Gosling’s character in Drive is the darker than some of his other leading roles.
-The dark style also seems have influenced his outfits and fashion style in the film.
-Ryan’s character in Drive and style still looks good when covered in blood in some scenes in the film.
-Making it a cool idea for a Halloween outfit.
+Ryan Gosling’s character in the movie Drive is darker than some of his other leading roles and the dark style also seems have influenced his outfits and fashion style in the film.
+Ryan’s style in Drive still looks even when good when covered in blood in some scenes in the film.
+So it could be it a cool idea for a Halloween outfit.

-There’ is a lot of 80s influence to this movie from the synth-pop music on the soundtrack, to the retro font of the titles, to the wardrobe.
-It’s nowhere near the chic as the blue shawl collar tux Ryan Gosling wore to the premier of the film.
-Here’s how to steal the style but remember: this isn’t a look that everyone can pull off!
+There’ is a lot of 80s influence to this movie from the synth music on the soundtrack, to the retro font of the titles, to the wardrobe.
+It’s nowhere near as slick and chic as the blue shawl collar tux Ryan Gosling wore to the premier of the film.
+But below we’ve listed how to steal the style but remember: this isn’t a look that everyone can pull off!
 Although it would make an awesome cosplay or Halloween costume.

 Film and movies will always be a medium that people will look to for fashion advice.
-Whether it’s the effortless cool of protagonists completing monumental tasks to save mankind, or more understated heroes just looking to beat back everyday life – these characters ultimately become the template for cool.
+Whether it’s the effortless cool of film heroes completing monumental tasks to save mankind, or more understated everyday type heroes – these characters ultimately become the template for cool.

 Ryan Gosling’s portrayal of “The Driver” not only rewrote the book on what it meant to be heroic, but people also couldn’t get over just how stylish he and cool he was.
 In fact, the fashion choices for Gosling’s character had relevance both to the film itself and also predicted several clothing trends that would follow on after film’s release in the years following.

-If you needed any further proof that Drive is one of the most stylish films in the last 25 years, look no further than these wardrobe examples.
+If you needed any further proof that Drive is one of the most stylish films in the last 25 years, look no further than these wardrobe, accessory and clothing examples.